Last updated 2014

 unpublicized additional function, each red light camera also serves as a 24-hours-per-day speed cop.
 And like other

-towns using S.O.G., we know--from having filed public information requests for city records and analyzing them--that
+towns using S.O.G., I know--from having filed public information requests for city records and analyzing them--that

-for every red-light citation, Mesa was writing at least 10 or more speeding violations at speed-monitored
+for every red-light citation, Mesa was writing at least 10 or more speeding violations at S.O.G-monitored

-A brisk application of the brakes scrubbed off excess speed and we crossed the intersection without drama.
-The saving:
+A brisk application of the brakes scrubbed off excess speed and I crossed the intersection without drama.
+My saving:

 $198.
 That should have been the end of the story.
 It wasn't.

 Unbelievably, in less than a mile the identical situation occurred: Another new red light camera.
-This time we didn't wait to react.
+This time I didn't wait to react.

-The instant the Escort 9500CI sounded a warning we slowed in reaction, avoiding another $198 ticket.
+The instant the Escort 9500CI sounded a warning I slowed in reaction, saving myself from another $198 ticket.

 To download an updated location database you'll need to log-on to the Escort Web site and register, supplying serial